 (Note that we may associate an attorney in another firm to assist with some cases.
 We also, of course, employ capable support staff who handle various administrative aspects of cases.)

-Contact our Charlotte office to arrange a consultation.
-Call 704-376-9376 or e-mail us for a consultation.
+Contact our Charlotte office to arrange a consultation or call 704-376-9376 for a consultation.
 Before paying a traffic ticket or pleading guilty to a traffic violation, discuss your situation with a Charlotte traffic violations lawyer.

 A moving violation can be charged as an infraction or a misdemeanor criminal charge.
 Attorney Connelly has had charges dropped or reduced for clients with a variety of driving offenses.
 He is prepared to provide defense representation in cases involving the following circumstances or moving violations: